Registration is Now Open

 How you can help

-Volunteers are the cornerstone of our Faith Formation programs here at North Parish and there are many ways you can share yourself with our children.
+Volunteers are the cornerstone of our Religious Education programs here at North Parish and there are many ways you can share yourself with our children.
 One of the best ways to get involved is to help teach a class session.
-For more information or to volunteer, email our Director of Faith Formation or phone the church office to leave a message.

 - Assisting during a Children’s Chapel